 In fact, the researchers found that people in the study who went from inactive to moderately to vigorously active three to four times a week reduced their risk of heart problems by a full 11 percent.

-And, people who were already getting that level of exercise one or two times a week, who went up to five, benefitted for a 10 percent lower heart risk.
+And people who were already getting that level of exercise one or two times a week, who went up to five times a week, benefited with a 10 percent lower risk of heart disease.

 Unfortunately, the reverse was also true…